 Read More: 10 Day Hiking Essentials

 Breathable and sweat-wicking undergarments are key.
-For underwear, I prefer the Exofficio Give-N-Go or Modern Collections.
+For underwear, I prefer the Exofficio Give-N-Go.
 These breathable underwear are quick-drying and odor resistant, perfect for longer, overnight hikes.

-Exofficio also makes breathable, quick-drying sports bras and bralettes like the Give-N-Go 2.0 Bralette.
-If you prefer more support, I like the Nike Swoosh bra.
+For bras with plenty of support, I prefer the Nike Swoosh bra.
 This is the bra I wear for high impact workout activities.